top of page

 To determine their racial identities, researchers often ask participants to choose from predefined race categories, such as “Black” or “White.”
 Four mixed-methods studies, showed that when answering closed-ended questions about their race, participants who did not identify with any of the standard categories defined by the U.S. Office of Management and Budget (OMB) perceived the racial labels they had to settle for as not accurately capturing their racial identities, and felt negatively about being described by such labels.
 Furthermore, different question formats resulted in different characterizations of the same participant sample (e.g., the proportion of those selecting “Asian or Asian American” dropping from 56% to 18%).
 Responses to open-ended questions provided insights into participants’ perceptions of being misrepresented.
 In a separate set of studies, we find preliminary evidence that the current default language with which research participant demographics are reported in adamic spaces implies that researchers believe that people’s race is an essentialist category that differentiates them from people of other races.
 The results highlight the inequity inherent in commonly used question formats and reporting strategies, calling for more inclusive approaches that honor the complexity of racial identities in an increasingly diverse society.

-Panicacci, A., Ferguson, Z. E., Moriizumi, S., Palais, M. W., & Shoda, Y. Misrepresentation by design: Do race categories reflect racial identities?
+Panicacci, A., Ferguson, Z. E., Moriizumi, S., Palais, M. W., & Shoda, Y. (manuscript in preparation).
+Misrepresentation by design: Do race categories reflect racial identities?
 Examining participants’ perceptions and feelings when answering questions about their race.

 Published Research